Skip to main content

 • Stop running the monthly cost review by hand.
 Use the Digest to rank what moved and draft explanations.
 You tune the breakdown tree and share when it matches how your org talks about cost.

 • Stop copy-pasting numbers into Slack or slides.
-Use Slack Reports (and Teams or email) so each team gets the right view on a schedule.
+Use Cost Reports so each team gets the right view on a schedule.

 • Stop guessing why spend moved.
-Correlate costs with deploys, incidents, and provider events in Cost Explorer, including events and metrics.
+Correlate costs with deploys, incidents, and provider events in Explorer, then add Events and Unit Economics.

 • Stop untangling the same tags in every console.
-Use Feature Engineering and Virtual Dimensions to clean labels and map costs to teams or environments.
+Use Dimensions to clean labels and map costs to teams or environments.

 What Costory does